NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ```

 This is just me thinking out loud here, but the key part is the `Dependencies`.
-What if you asked a web server "How buddy, how ya doing?" and it returned not a simple JSON object, but a tree of them.
+What if you asked a web server "Hey buddy, how ya doing?" and it returned not a simple JSON object, but a tree of them?
 But each level is all the same thing, so overall we'd have a recursive list of dependencies.
-For example a dependency list that included Redis -  if we couldn't reach 1 of 2 Redis nodes, we'd have 2 dependencies in the list, a `Healthy` for one and a `Critical` or `Unknown` for the other in the dependency list and the web server would be `Warning` instead of `Healthy`.
+For example, a dependency list that included Redis--if we couldn't reach 1 of 2 Redis nodes, we'd have 2 dependencies in the list, a `Healthy` for one and a `Critical` or `Unknown` for the other in the dependency list and the web server would be `Warning` instead of `Healthy`.

 The main point here is: **the monitoring system doesn't need to know about dependencies**.
 The systems themselves define them and return them.